 A lot of businesses put so much focus on acquiring new customers but fall short of delivering a great onboarding experience after purchase.
 In this blog post, we provide you with tips on how you can improve your onboarding to help your customers experience their first success with your service.

 Why is Customer Onboarding important?

-Reduce customer churn rate and increase revenue - If customers are not happy with their initial experience, it's likely they will cancel.
-Not only do you lose the revenue from the sale but also the cost of acquiring that customer, and the opportunity cost of being able to offer additional products and services.
+Reduce customer churn rate and increase revenue - If customers are not happy with their initial experience, they will likely cancel.
+You lose the revenue from the sale and the cost of acquiring that customer and the opportunity cost of being able to offer additional products and services.

 Build great customer relationships - a great start sets the tone of the customer relationship, helps build customer loyalty and turn customers into brand ambassadors.

 Reduce customer tickets- Customers who are onboarded successfully are least likely to have issues or questions later on.

 Tips to improve your customer onboarding

 1) It starts with knowing your customers.
 Knowing your customers and what they want to achieve with your product/service can guide you in designing your onboarding map.
 For example, they may want to get their website up as fast as possible, set up email accounts, or make their first online sale - making a list of your customer's goals and prioritising them can serve as a map in designing your onboarding workflow.

 2) Leverage your welcome email.
 The first email after the purchase is probably the most important email you send to customers.
 They are excited and have your undivided attention; hence welcome emails tend to have higher open rates.

 Make sure you're making the most out of your welcome email by pointing to contents to help new customers get set up like links to your knowledgebase, video tutorials or customer support page.